perebaj/perebaj.github.io/src/content/blog/mid-game.md

 When you have a limited time to embrace new problems and product challenges, I really think that you need to be very strict in the tools that you are using, because this will reflect in the way that new guys will build on top of your code base and obviously the way that you need to circumvent the architecture design to make these languages that weren't built to run in distributed environment had a good performance.

+Be aware that EVERY type of software nowadays should run in a distributed env, is not a question of if, but when.

 ## Threads and locks